 Have you ever had to use a Public Defender or court appointed attorney?
 Do you think that they did a good job of defending you?

-Jefferson County court records are are public records and are available upon request.
+Jefferson County court records are public records and are available upon request.
 Court records include a case file containing a docket sheet and every motions, documents, and evidence filed in the course of your case.
 You can access the records and documents in your court case using the website, or by going to the Jefferson County Clerk of Court.

 Clerk of Court